 Best Travel Blow Dryer Brands:

-Babyliss (sorry can’t keep doing that capital B for the second B!) is a very well known and respected brand in hair care.
-They are also the brand of travel hair dryer that I personally use for outside of the Americas and I have been very happy with my Babyliss travel hair dryer!
+Babyliss is a very well known and respected brand in hair care.
+They are also the brand of travel hair dryer that I personally use for outside of the Americas and I have been very happy with my Babyliss travel hair dryer with diffuser.

 Remington has been making travel hair dryers for a long time.
 They used to be the standard decent mid-priced option and are exactly what I think of when it comes to the old-fashioned travel hair dryer.

-This Chinese brand is the standard everyday value offer in the travel hair dryer market.
-They tend to mimic the design and features of the more top end brands.
-An Amazon favourite!
+Jinri is a Chinese brand that is the standard everyday value offer in the travel hair dryer market.
+The Jindri travel hair dryer tends to mimic the design and features of the more top end brands.
+An Amazon favourite.

 Best Travel Blow Dryer with Diffuser Choices

-Conclusion: This is your travel hair dryer if you have problem hair.
+Conclusion: This is your best blow dryer travel if you have problem hair.

-It has 4 temperatures – 2 speeds and 2 switches – one instant cold shot and comes with 2 concentrator nozzles.
-It also comes in a range of gorgeous colours.
+The Parlux Hair Dryer 3200 Compact has 4 temperatures – 2 speeds and 2 switches – one instant cold shot and comes with 2 concentrator nozzles.
+The 3200 Compact also comes in a range of gorgeous colours.
 Alas, the handle does not fold up.

 Conclusion: This is the top of the market option for those who like the best – and/or have high maintenance hair.

-A great value option this travel blow dryer carries some power with 2000W and has a foldable handle.
+A great value option, the Remington Travel Hair Dryer D2000 On the Go carries some power with 2000W and has a foldable handle.
 It has two heat settings, two-speed settings and comes with a compact diffuser.

-The hair dryer includes a non-removable nozzle or concentrator for a smooth finish.
-The cord is 1.8m, a nice length, weights 450 grams and has worldwide voltage.
+This Remington D1500 travel hair dryer includes a non-removable nozzle or concentrator for a smooth finish.
+The cord is 1.8m, a nice length weighs 450 grams and has worldwide voltage.

-Conclusion: This is the best value choice for those with curly hair due to the compact diffuser.
+Conclusion: This is the best travel hair dryer with diffuser curly hair value choice.

 Remington also has the D2400 model.
 This is a less expensive model that has very similar features apart from a considerably lower power level of 1400W.
 It does have a removable nozzle.
-It weighs only 250gm and is 23cm tall.
+The Remington D2400 weighs only 250gm and is 23cm tall.

 The cord is the standard 1.8m length and it has dual voltage.
-Reviews of this product are generally quite positive.
+Reviews of the Red Hot Benross Compact are generally quite positive.